reTHINK-project/dev-msg-node-nodejs/src/main/components/policyEngine/prp/policy/readme.md

 ## PDL Example

 For a better understanding, Figure 6 gives an example of a policy set in JSON.
+In order to further analyze and evaluate our PDL, based on the *Connector* hyperty, a set of policy control points(PCPs) and policy examples are identified and illustrated in detail [here](./ReTHINK%20Policy%20Examples%20for%20Nodejs%20Messaging%20Node.md).

 ```json
 [{